What is the mission of your practice?

 I have health insurance.
 Can I still use my insurance for labs, medications, specialists, etc?

 Yes.
-I order medications, tests, and place specialist referrals on your behalf for items and services that are covered by your insurance plan.
+When clinically appropriate, I order medications, labs, tests, imaging, and specialist referrals that may be covered by your insurance plan.

 How will you see my past medical records or my lab/test results?

-I have electronic access to view medical records from the major health systems in Greater Boston.
-Not a problem.
+I have electronic access to many medical records from the major health systems in Greater Boston.

 Are you knowledgable about mid-life health and wellness?